Undergraduate Winona Campus

 Relationship-rich and hands-on experiences are the foundation of a Saint Mary’s University education.
 Although this year may look and feel different, Saint Mary’s is committed to providing these important experiences and to providing a challenging, motivating, and engaged classroom and campus.

-The in-classroom experience will be different this year as we all work together to deliver the Saint Mary’s learning experiences while safeguarding the health and safety of students and instructors.
-Classroom furniture has been rearranged to maintain an appropriate distance between students and faculty.
-Masks must be worn by all faculty and students in classrooms, labs, and studios.
+The in-classroom experience will continue to look different this year as we all work together to deliver Saint Mary’s learning experiences while safeguarding the health and safety of students and instructors.
+Classroom furniture continues to be rearranged to provide appropriate distance between students and faculty.
+Masks must be worn by all students and faculty in classrooms, labs, and studios.

 Additional measures have been implemented, including:

-- Posters and floor decals have been installed.
+- Installing posters and floor decals as needed.

-- Sanitizing stations have been set up throughout campus so students and faculty can clean shared equipment and areas as they enter and leave each space.
+- Setting up sanitizing stations throughout campus so students and faculty can clean shared equipment and areas as they enter and leave each space.

 Fitzgerald Library and McEnery Center

-- The library will be open during usual scheduled hours, with a few adjustments for weekend hours.
+- The library will be open during usual scheduled hours.

-- Study rooms will be available, but students will need to reserve all study rooms through the library webpage reservations system.
+- Study rooms will be available, but students will need to reserve all study rooms through the library reservations system.
 Students will pick up a key to open the study room at the circulation desk and will need to leave their ID at the desk until they return the key.
+If a study room is open when a student is in the library, the student should speak with library staff to see if the room is available and if they may reserve it for immediate use.

 - There will be disinfecting materials available for students to use prior to using any study space in the library.

-After much consideration, Saint Mary’s has made the difficult decision to cancel all fall 2020 and Spring 2021 study abroad programs.
-This decision was based on a firm commitment to student health and safety, and took into account travel and visa restrictions, ongoing CDC guidance related to limiting international travel, and the unpredictable timeline of COVID-19.
+After much consideration, Saint Mary’s canceled all fall 2021 and spring 2022 study abroad programs.
+This decision was based on a firm commitment to student health and safety and took into account travel and visa restrictions, ongoing CDC guidance related to limiting international travel, vaccination rates worldwide, and the unpredictable timeline of COVID-19.

 Student Success and First Generation Initiative